 Therefore, if someone missed writing these skills in the CV, Taxonomy can create a supplementary list of skills and help you expand your search on skill parameters.

-RChilli Taxonomy has an exclusive ontology that sets a benchmark for storing resumes/jobs with its step-by-step classification of skills/jobs profiles.
+RChilli Taxonomy has an exclusive ontology that sets a benchmark for storing resumes/jobs with its step-by-step classification of skills/job profiles.
 It is beneficial for Solr/elastic search engine users.

-Ontology helps you easily organize your resumes and find resumes related to a particular domain.
+Ontology helps you quickly organize and find resumes related to a particular domain.